- Host Animals

 DistributionTop of page

 Trypanosoma evansi has the widest geographical distribution among the trypanosomes.
 In the Eastern Hemisphere, its geographical distribution is continuous from the northern part of Africa through the Middle East to Southeast Asia.
 In Africa, it is present in all countries where camels are present.
 It is found in sub-Saharan and Mediterranean climates, as well as in arid deserts and semiarid steppes.
-It is present in the Arabian Peninsula, Turkey, Afghanistan, Pakistan, and has been occasionally reported from Bulgaria (Desquesnes et al., 2013).
+It is present in the Arabian Peninsula, Turkey (although a review by Aregawi et al. (2019) did not find any references supporting its presence in Turkey), Afghanistan and Pakistan (Desquesnes et al., 2013).
 It is also present throughout southern Asia, including India, China, Mongolia, parts of Russia, Bhutan, Nepal, Myanmar, Laos, Vietnam, Cambodia, Thailand, Malaysia, the Philippines, and Indonesia (Luckins, 1988).
-Its presence was suspected in Papua New Guinea, but not confirmed, and it is so far absent from Australia (Reid, 2002) (it was briefly introduced there in the early 20th century but was soon eradicated -- Desquesnes et al., 2013, citing Hoare, 1972).
+Its presence was suspected in Papua New Guinea, but not confirmed, and it is so far absent from Australia (Reid, 2002) (it was briefly introduced there in the early 20th century but was soon eradicated -- Mackerras, 1959).
 In Latin America, it is present in much of South America other than the southernmost parts, and it is uncertain how far north through Central America its range extends -- some reports suggest Mexico, but this is not certain (Desquesnes, 2004).
 In Europe, there have been recent introductions of T. evansi in the Canary Islands (Spain) (Gutiérrez et al., 1998), the Spanish mainland (Tamarit et al., 2010), and a single epizootic in France resulting from infected camels imported from the Canary Islands (Desquesnes et al., 2008).
+It is said to have been been occasionally reported from Bulgaria (Desquesnes et al., 2013), although a review by Aregawi et al. (2019) did not find any references supporting that.
 The parasite is absent from North America, northern Europe, and northern Russia (Desquesnes et al., 2013).

 Distribution TableTop of page